Important Stationary Source Committee meeting for all of those who breathe air in the Bay Area!

 Alameda County proposed ban on fracking

 The Alameda County Planning Commission is holding a second Public Hearing on a proposed fracking ban.
-They just moved the date from April 6th to May 4th.
+They postponed the date once again.
+The hearing was moved from March 2nd to April 6th, then to May 4th, & now it is scheduled for September 8th.

 Word is, opposition to the proposed ban is mounting.